-I was planning to write about Dak Bungalow Chicken Curry since long; however, I was a bit confused with the available resources and details.
-Every single recipe available was claiming to be authentic!
+I was planning to write about Dak Bungalow Chicken Curry for a long; however, I was a bit confused with the available resources and details.
+Every single recipe available was claimed to be authentic!
 I never had this dish of chicken while growing up.
 In fact, I for the first time had Dak Bungalow Chicken Curry aka Chicken Dak Bungalow at Bhojohari Manna, the famous Bengali restaurant.

 What is Dak Bungalow Chicken Curry?
 (Chicken Dak Bungalow Origin)